Undergraduate Research Awards

 - Proposal writing: While the idea for the project might come from the mentor’s own research agenda in some disciplines, students should take ownership over the writing of the UGRA proposal.
 The writing should reflect the student’s own understanding of the project and how it relates to other scholarship in the field.
 It is expected that the mentor act as proposal-writing guide rather than an editor: mentors should read drafts of the student’s proposal and give comments, but should not directly change wording in a student’s proposal.
 This approach ensures that the student takes intellectual ownership over the project and that the proposal accurately reflects the student’s level of understanding of the proposed work.

-- Award period: If your student receives an award, s/he will ask you to help fill out an Undergraduate Research Contract to establish clear expectations and a timeline for the semester.
+- Award period: If your student receives an award, they will ask you to help fill out an Undergraduate Research Contract to establish clear expectations and a timeline for the semester.

 - Mentor eligibility: All KU faculty are eligible to sponsor student UGRA applications, as are many KU employees who have expertise in an area of research.
 If you are a KU employee who is not a faculty member, please fill out our Research Mentor Designation form before your student applies for an UGRA.
 Graduate students are not eligible to be the primary sponsor of an UGRA.